cofoundry-cms/Cofoundry.Docs/src/References/Common Config Settings.md

 ## FileSystemFileStorageSettings

 - **Cofoundry:FileSystemFileStorage:FileRoot** The directory root in which to store files such as images, documents and file caches.
 The default value is "~/App_Data/Files/". `IPathResolver` is used to resolve this path so by default you should be able to use application relative and absolute file paths.

+## IdentitySettings

+### Password

+Controls the default password policy used for all user areas, including the Cofoundry admin user area.

+- **Cofoundry:Identity:Password:MinLength:** The minimum length of a password.
+Defaults to 10 and anything less is not recommended.
+Must be between 6 and 2048 characters.
+- **Cofoundry:Identity:Password:MaxLength:** The maximum length of a password.
+Defaults to 300 characters and must be between 6 and 2048 characters.
+- **Cofoundry:Identity:Password:MinUniqueCharacters:** The number of unique characters required in a password.
+This is to prevent passwords like "aabbccdd".
+Defaults to 5 unique characters.

 ## ImageAssetSettings